furkanbagirgan/SecondHand-ECommerce/README.md

 In the project, operations are carried out over the api and these operations are as follows;

--Process of registering
+- Process of registering
--Logging in
+- Logging in
--Listing products by categories
+- Listing products by categories
--Sending offers or purchasing requests to products -Listing and approving or rejecting incoming offers -Seeing the status of discarded offers
+- Sending offers or purchasing requests to products
+- Listing and approving or rejecting incoming offers
+- Seeing the status of discarded offers
--Viewing product details
+- Viewing product details
--Adding products
+- Adding products

 ## Used technologies
--Reactjs
--Nextjs
+- Reactjs
+- Nextjs
--Context API
+- Context API
--SASS
--Axios
--Toastify
+- SASS
+- Axios
+- Toastify
--Headless UI
+- Headless UI
--Vercel
+- Vercel

 ## Screens for Desktop
 ### Login Page